MichaelRWolf/wendy-ai/notes-from-google-doc.md

 client journey automation

-That way you’d have everything they promise — without the hype or cookie-cutter approach.
+That way you'd have everything they promise — without the hype or cookie-cutter approach.

 Would you like me to outline what that would look like?

 ---
 🐬 You said:

 thank you

 I don't need community

 Maybe we can make structure - i would need to do that carefully to be flex around my variable well-being and not trip my 'don't tell me what to do' wires - LOL

 how they got my attention is

 of course i would like to make bigger impact

 and of course i want it all to be easier and faster

 all this is of course

 but it turns out, they are selling Exactly what i have been wanting - smart of them - they Are Very Smart/ Expereinced (Its Dean Graciosi & Tony Robbins offer)

 i went into this knowing

 in the long run

 ive been want to make something like they are calling a clone

 i would like to put all my info together - i have already started (but haven't finished - prolly will never 'finish') so there is a one place data you can look at and we can work from there to do all the things smarter: website, marketing, offers and marketing them, AND communications and books ( i am already making them starting with conversations in video-books - i prolly have about 60 hours of video - but they need a bit of attention to go into the world), etc

 Anyway  - we have spoken about this before, this data-set (and utilizing it together) is i expect what they are talking about  - that you can reference and bounce from there to do stuff?

 ---
 ✨ ChatGPT said:

 Exactly.
-You’re already thinking like a real creator of an AI knowledge base, not a buyer of a prefab system.
+You're already thinking like a real creator of an AI knowledge base, not a buyer of a prefab system.

 Let me break this down in your language and energy:

-🌳 You’re Already Doing What They’re Selling
+🌳 You're Already Doing What They're Selling

-What Tony & Dean are calling an “AI Clone” is really a structured knowledge system — a curated hub of your voice, materials, and wisdom that an AI can reference to act and speak as you.
+What Tony & Dean are calling an "AI Clone" is really a structured knowledge system — a curated hub of your voice, materials, and wisdom that an AI can reference to act and speak as you.

 You already: